PREVIOUS

 We had an amazing view of the lagoon, main pool, and the Sea of Cortez!

-Joy and I decided to go to Bon Vivant, the French restaurant, at the
+Joy and I decided to go to Bon Vivant, the French restaurant, at the all inclusive resort for dinner on the night of our anniversary with our friends.

 The service was great at Bon Vivant!